Table of Contents

 Not only that, but they’ll also claim to have an income opportunity tied to their flagship product that can make your bank account very healthy as well.

-I’m not saying that what ALL these companies are claiming is untrue.
+Now, I’m not saying that what Jeunesse or other MLM companies are promoting is completely untrue.

 But I would definitely put out a whopping “Caveat Emptor” (buyer beware) warning as a reasonable precaution.